MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ~~~~

 <a name="chunking"></a>
-## About R Client limitations on data chunking
+## About R Client limitations related to data chunking

-A primary benefit of RevoScaleR is its ability to appropriate data into multiple pieces for processing in parallel, reassembling it later for final analysis.
+A primary benefit of RevoScaleR is the ability to redistribute data into component parts for processing in parallel, reassembling the data later for final analysis.
 This behavior is called *chunking*, and it's one of the key mechanisms by which RevoScaleR processes and analyzes very large data sets.

 In Microsoft R, chunking functionality is available only when RevoScaleR functions are executed on an R Server for Windows, Teradata, SQL Server, Linux, or Hadoop.
-You cannot use chunking on systems that have Microsoft R Client.
-R Client requires that data fit into available memory.
+You cannot use chunking on systems that have just Microsoft R Client.
+R Client requires that data fits into available memory.
 Moreover, it can only use a maximum of two threads for analysis.
 Internally, when RevoScaleR is running in R Client, the `blocksPerRead` argument is ignored and all data must be read into memory.

 You can work around this limitation by writing script on R Client, but then pushing the compute context from R Client to a remote Microsoft R Server instance.
-Optionally, you could also upgrade to R Server.
-Developer can install the developer edition of R Server, which is full-featured R Server, but licensed for development workstations instead of production server.
+Optionally, you could use R Server.
+Developers can install the developer edition of R Server, which is a full-featured R Server, but licensed for development workstations instead of production servers.
 For more information, see [Microsoft R Server](rserver.md).

 ## Next steps